content-left-bg.png

 Before the activity, all adult supervisors:

-• must be familiar with the contents of the CARA record.
+• must be familiar with the contents of the CARA record, including the emergency and supervision plans.

 During the activity, all adult supervisors:

-• must comply with control measures from the CARA record and adapt as hazards arise
+• must comply with control measures from the CARA record and adapt as hazards arise.

-• must suspend the activity if the conditions become unfavourable (e.g. extreme temperatures).
+The activity must be suspended if the conditions become unfavourable (e.g. extreme temperatures).

 Supervisor qualifications

-• An adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in teaching minor games.
+• an adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in teaching minor games.

 Facilities and equipment